macdonst/simonmacdonald.com/app/blog/posts/2024-04-04-the-case-for-slack.md

 ---
 title: The Case for Slack
-description: Most companies to agile wrong.
+description: Most companies do agile wrong.
 My case for more slack in the system.
 published: "April 4, 2024"
 ---